cagatin/Regex-Tutorial/Develop/gist-template.md

   - [Character Escapes](#character-escapes)
   - [Author](#author)

-## Introduction
-Hello, and welcome to my **Regular Expressions** tutorial!
-In this tutorial, we will be going over what a **regex** is, along with how to use it in our **Javascript** code!
-Now, get comfortable, and let us learn together!

 ## Summary
 ### What is a Regex?
 A **Regex**, or **Regular Expression**, is a search pattern primarily used to match a series of character combinations found within string.
 When included in code, a **Regex** could be particularly helpful in finding certain characters, sequences of characters, or input string validation.